Electronic Warfare Market Size and Share

 By Fit: Upgrades Dominate OEM Growth

 Retrofit and upgrade programs captured 59.39% of the 2024 value, as legacy hulls and airframes receive modular apertures that drop into existing wiring and share power buses with minimal structural change.
-Software-defined waveforms let operators add new threat libraries without depot-level hardware swaps, making upgrades a cost-effective hedge against agile adversaries.
+Software-defined waveforms enable operators to add new threat libraries without requiring depot-level hardware swaps, making upgrades a cost-effective hedge against agile adversaries.

-However, original-equipment-manufacturer (OEM) installations climb at a 10.32% CAGR because sixth-generation fighters, optionally manned surface vessels, and hybrid-VTOL drones embed electronic-warfare apertures from day one.
-Standardized open-system interfaces ensure aftermarket competition, compressing lifecycle costs and enabling plug-and-play refresh cycles every 18-24 months.
+However, original-equipment-manufacturer (OEM) installations climb at a 10.32% CAGR because sixth-generation fighters, optionally manned surface vessels, and hybrid VTOL drones embed EW apertures from day one.
+Standardized open-system interfaces ensure aftermarket competition, compressing lifecycle costs and enabling plug-and-play refresh cycles every 18 to 24 months.

 Geography Analysis